 The demand for translations from and into Japanese represents a very significant amount of work for our agency because of the growth in economic and commercial exchanges between Canada and Japan.
-Indeed, business between Canada and Japan has grown in Toronto (Ontario), Montreal (Quebec), Calgary (Alberta), Ottawa (Ontario), Edmonton (Alberta), Mississauga (Ontario), Winnipeg (Manitoba) and Vancouver (British-Columbia).
+We offer translations in Japanese in Toronto and Ottawa (Ontario), Montreal and Quebec City (Quebec), Vancouver (British-Columbia), Calgary (Alberta), Edmonton (Alberta), Mississauga (Ontario), and Winnipeg (Manitoba).

 Japanese Translation by Japanese Translators